utsaslab/group-website/_pages/home.md

 I am an Associate Professor in the Department of Computer Science at the University of Texas at Austin.
 My research focuses on building storage systems that combine high performance with strong reliability guarantees.
+I completed my B.Tech degree at the College of Engineering, Guindy (CEG).